vincent-lg/bui/docs/control/overview.md

         print("Some key is pressed.")
 ```

 Well, this is not too useful, as this control would be called for every key but you don't know which.
-Better to at least intercept the keyt pressed:
+Better to at least intercept the key being pressed:

 ```python
 class Example(Window):